September 05th, 2019

 It’s impossible to go to Lombardy, and not go to Milan.
 It’s the global center of fashion and design and also home to Il Duomo—the third-largest Gothic cathedral in the world—and the medieval Castello Sforzesco.

 Milan is also a hub of galleries and museums.
 Make sure to pop into the Pinacoteca di Brera, where you can see Piero Della Francesca's Madonna with Saints and Angels and the emotive Renaissance painting, Dead Christ by Mantegna.
-A private walking tour is a great way to get a feel for Milan and all that it has to offer.
+A Milan Private Walking Tour with Duomo Guided Tour is a great way to get a feel for Milan and all that it has to offer.

 When you’re done with Milan, head to the picturesque Lago di Como, a favorite with locals and international visitors since the Renaissance period.
 Enjoy the quaint towns and villages that line the shores, from Como itself in the left fork, to Bellagio where the lake splits and down to Lecco in the right fork.